 One of the unique advances fostered by the ITS Program is innovation in collecting and distributing expanded information for both "pre-trip" and "en-route" travelers.
+The goal is to increase availability of real-time and current status of transit information.
 In many cases, these travel information systems are multimodal, including both roadway and transit system performance information.
 These sources of information enable travelers to make informed choices based on up-to-date relevant data.
 These capabilities can also support personal and public agency efforts to reduce demand and increase vehicle occupancy.